theplatypusio/fe-general-test/README.md

-The goal is to create an profile viewer in which you can easily browse through profiles showing information and a picture.
+The goal is to create a profile viewer in which you can easily browse through profiles showing information and a picture.

 *Key Features:*